dailymotion/vast-client-js/docs/api/vast-parser.md

   - `urlhandler: URLHandler` - Fulfills the same purpose as `urlHandler`, which is the preferred parameter to use
   - `allowMultipleAds: Boolean` - A boolean value that identifies whether multiple ads are allowed in the requested VAST response.
 This will override any value of allowMultipleAds attribute set in the VAST
   - `followAdditionalWrappers: Boolean` - A boolean value that identifies whether subsequent Wrappers after a requested VAST response is allowed.
 This will override any value of followAdditionalWrappers attribute set in the VAST
+  - `requestDuration: Number` - The fetching time of the XML.
+Provide it with byteLength to have a more accurate estimated bitrate.
+  - `byteLength: Number`- The size of the request.
+Provide it with requestDuration to have a more accurate estimated bitrate.

 #### Events emitted